rllab-snu/tsallis_actor_critic_mujoco/README.md

 # Tsallis Actor Critic
 This repository provides the implementation of Tsallis actor critic (TAC) method based on [Spinningup](https://github.com/openai/spinningup) packages which is educational resource produced by OpenAI.
 TAC generalizes the standard Shannon-Gibbs entropy maximization in RL to the [Tsallis entropy](https://en.wikipedia.org/wiki/Tsallis_entropy).

-More detail theory and algorithm are explained in [Tsallis Reinforcement Learning: A Unified Framework for Maximum Entropy Reinforcement Learning](https://arxiv.org/abs/1902.00137)
+Kyungjae Lee, Sungyub Kim, Sungbin Lim, Sungjoon Choi, Mineui Hong, Jaein Kim, Yong-Lae Park and Songhwai Oh, "Generalized Tsallis Entropy Reinforcement Learning \\and Its Application to Soft Mobile Robots," in Proc. of the Robotics: Science and System (RSS), 2020.

 ## Installaction
 ### Prerequisite
 ```sh